Emoluments Hearing Hints At What May Be At Stake: Trump's Tax Returns

 If the next step goes the plaintiffs' way, the case could make the president's tax returns surface.

-Trump is being sued by four plaintiffs who allege he's violating anti-corruption provisions in the Constitution, namely, its foreign and domestic Emolument Clauses.
+Trump is being sued by four plaintiffs who allege he is violating anti-corruption provisions in the Constitution, namely, its Foreign and Domestic Emolument clauses.

 If Judge George Daniels says the plaintiffs have legal standing to proceed with the suit, they then can seek internal financial documents, including those tax returns.